5jt/primes/part1.md

 ## Conclusion

 How far have we got?
 We have functional answers to the questions *Is X prime?* and *What are the primes up to N?* For the former we saved time by making tests smarter.
-We used the smarter tests to identify primes up to $N$ but found Eratosthenes’s sieve faster by two orders of magnitude.
+We used the smarter tests to identify primes up to*N* but found Eratosthenes’s sieve faster by two orders of magnitude.

 We achieved all this without a single control-flow construct, and our vector solutions exploit machine architectures well.
 The resulting code occupies a handful of lines and imports no libraries.